 - a.
-The Commandant or District Commander upon receipt of information of a marine casualty described in paragraph 6 of this circular will conduct a marine casualty investigation as may be necessary that is thorough and timely and produces findings and, when appropriate recommendations, to improve safety.
-Contingent upon the level of cooperation/participation between SISs, the marine safety investigation may be: - (1) Conducted under the auspices of the IMO with the objective of preventing marine casualties in the future.
-The investigation includes the collection and analysis of

-- evidence, the identification of causal factors and the making of safety recommendations as necessary; or - (2) Conducted under reference (c) and regulations prescribed under it. - b.
+The Commandant or District Commander upon receipt of information of a marine casualty described in paragraph 6 of this NVIC will conduct a marine casualty investigation as may be necessary that is thorough and timely and produces findings and, when appropriate, recommendations to improve safety.
+The marine safety investigation may be: - (1) Conducted under the auspices of the IMO with the objective of preventing marine casualties in the future.
+The investigation includes the collection and analysis of evidence, the identification of causal factors and the making of safety recommendations as necessary; or - (2) Conducted under reference (a) and regulations prescribed under it. - b.
 A U.S. Coast Guard marine casualty investigation is to be initiated without delay after it has been determined that the incident falls under its investigative jurisdiction.
 The investigation will not be delayed due to a failure or delay in communications or coordination from the flag State or other SIS.